fintechstudios/ververica-platform-k8s-operator/README.md

 Flags:
 * `--help` prints usage
-* `--ververica-platform-url=http://localhost:8081/api` the url, without trailing slash, for the Ververica Platform API
+* `--ververica-platform-url=http://localhost:8081/api` the url, without trailing slash, for the Ververica Platform Service API
 * `--debug` debug mode for logging
 * `--enable-leader-election` to ensure only one manager is active with a multi-replica deployment
 * `--metrics-addr=:8080` address to bind metrics to